kevin-mau/pychain/README.md

 ---
 ## Instructions:

-In the terminal, navigate to the cloned repo and run the Streamlit application by using `streamlit run pychain.py`.
-Then simply enter values for sender, receiver, and amount, and then click the Add Block button.
+In your terminal, navigate to the cloned repository and run the Streamlit application by using this command: `streamlit run pychain.py`.
+Then simply enter the attributes of the financial transaction for sender, receiver, and amount, and then click the Add Block button.
 You can verify the block contents and hashes in the Streamlit drop-down menu and also validate the blockchain with the "Validate Chain" button.

 ---
 ## PyChain Ledger - Streamlit Application Demonstration: